GEMINI-Medicine/pyDeid/README.md

 ```
 genc_id,note_id,note_text
-1,Record 1,John Smith was born on March 01 1994
+1,Record 1,Justin Bieber was born on March 1st, 1994.
-2,Record 2,"GEMINI is located at 30 Bond St, Toronto, ON, M5B 1W8"
+2,Record 2,"St.Michael's hospital is located at 30 Bond St, Toronto, ON, M5B 1W8
-3,Record 3,"Dr Amol Verma and Dr. Fahad Razak are GEMINI co-leads.
 "
-4,Record 4,Test MRN: 011-0111
+3,Record 3,Test MRN: 011-0111
-5,Record 5,"14 Jun 06, 2017"
 ```

 Additional settings are described in the function docstring.
 A file name for the de-identified csv can be supplied with new_file, or will take the form `<original file name>__DE-IDENTIFIED.csv`.